Psychotherapy is a means of exploring oneself - both for personal development and also to resolve personal, emotional and psychological difficulties.

 Psychotherapy and Supervision sessions (50 minutes)

 Session fees should be paid at the end of the sessions.
+For those working remotely you can do this through BACS transfer or Internet banking.
 I am able to accept cash or cheque.
 Unfortunately, I am unable to offer credit card facilities.In some circumstances sessions can be billed at the end of the calendar month.
 In that instance, invoices would be sent electronically unless advised otherwise and settlement would be expected within 7 days.
 Please note that delays in settlement will be subject to an administrative fee.

 *Please ensure that you clarify any stipulations with your company as soon as possible.*